Foster Care

 You’ll receive all the essential information about the child, including their background, needs, and any specific care requirements.
 During this time, your caseworker will provide ongoing support to help ease the transition for both you and the child.

-Even after you begin looking after a child in care, you’ll need to continue with your preservice sessions.
+Even after placement occurs for a child in foster care, foster parents need to continue with preservice sessions.
 The state of Ohio requires foster parents to do 30 hours of sessions every two years or 45 hours for special care.

 When you become a foster parent in Ohio, you’re not alone.